 In the picture above, you can also see the somewhat translucent, mochi-like nature of the dumpling ball itself.

-The overall effect is like desserts comprising mochi with sweet condiments, kinda like warabi mochi with kinako or matcha powder, or kuromitsu... or mochi with red bean paste.
+The overall effect is like desserts comprising mochi with sweet condiments, somewhat like warabi mochi with kinako or matcha powder, or kuromitsu... or mochi with red bean paste.
 Except that in this case, the mochi is very crispy (a huge plus), and the fillings are Singaporean.
 And I love it that we have a local answer to those lovely Japanese desserts!

 At just 70 cents each, it's not wonder these are such a popular snack!